 Employers who don’t make their required SG payments into the correct super fund by the due date must report and rectify the missed payment by lodging an SG Statement and paying the SGC.

 Am I an employer?

-Work arrangements are no longer as straightforward as in the past.
+Work arrangements are no longer as straightforward as they were in the past when everyone tended to be a full-time employee.
 Whether or not you’re an employer and required to pay SG for your workers is not always easy to determine.

 It’s worth noting that the definition of ‘employee’ used to determine whether an individual is entitled to SG contributions is outlined in Section 12 of the Superannuation Guarantee (Administration) Act 1992 and is not the same as the one used in tax law.
 The definition is further outlined in Superannuation Guarantee Ruling SGR 2005/1.

 The short answer is that if you are paying an employee aged 18 or over $450 or more (before tax) in a calendar month, you must make an SG contribution on behalf of your employee in addition to their wages.

 If your employee is aged under 18, they must also work for more than 30 hours per week to qualify for SG payments.
 You must make an SG contribution on top of their wages each week they work more than 30 hours.

 Employees who are a company director or a family member working in your business are also eligible for SG contributions.